marcellio4/WordCounter/README.md

 You need to have maven install on your machine

 * Install maven on your machine
+* Install lombok on your IDE if you do not have
 * Git clone this repository
 * run command `mvn spring-boot:run`
 * open your browser and type `http://localhost:8080/`